epfl-ada/ada-2023-project-teamcajare2023/README.md

 Knowing that women are treated differently in the movie industry, we are interested to dig deeper:
 - Explore quantitatively the extend of the inequalities in the representation of women in movies: How younger are the actresses compared to the actors ?
 What is the difference in the proportion of actresses and actors?
 What genres are more prone to inequalities ?
+- Explore qualitatively how women are represented in the movies through the character types of female and male roles: what are the typical roles ?
+How have they evolved ?
 - Understand how movies with higher proportions of women are recieved by the public, are those movies more or less popular ? how are they rated ? do they really have less comercial success than movies with more men ?
-- Explore the character types of female and male roles: what are the typical roles ?
-How have they evolved ?
 - Analyse those differences around three geographical zones we have chosen (North America, Europe, India): Are the preconceived ideas about Hollywood, Bollywood and European movie industries true when it comes to the roles of women in the plot?

 ## Proposed additional datasets